Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Discussion

-The present study has been restricted to positive defocus $\Delta$, since free-space propagation was utilized as the mechanism for phase contrast.
-However, negative defoci will be accessible if an imaging system is interposed between the sample and the detector, e.g.~in possible future applications of the methods of this paper to neutron microscopy \cite{NeutronMicroscope1,NeutronMicroscope2} using compound refractive lenses \cite{NeutronCRL,NeutronCRL2}.
-For such systems, the requirement for $b\Delta$ to be positive, so as to avoid a division-by-zero divergence in the Fourier filter given in Eq.~(\ref{eq:PaganinBeltranMethodForNeutrons}), implies that either (i) the scattering length $b$ for the material in the single-material sample, and the defocus $\Delta$, should both be positive; (ii) $b$ and $\Delta$ should both be negative.
-In the context of neutron imaging systems, for which residual optical aberrations may be present, we note that \citeauthor{Liu2011a} have developed a form of the algorithm which takes both defocus and spherical aberration into account \cite{Liu2011a,Liu2011b}.
+This study has been restricted to positive defocus $\Delta$, since free-space propagation was utilized as the mechanism for phase contrast.
+However, as briefly mentioned earlier in the paper, negative defoci will be accessible if an imaging system is interposed between the sample and the detector, e.g.~in possible future applications of the method of this paper to neutron microscopy \cite{NeutronMicroscope1,NeutronMicroscope2} using compound refractive lenses \cite{NeutronCRL,NeutronCRL2}.
+For such systems, the requirement for $b\Delta$ to be positive, so as to avoid a division-by-zero divergence in the Fourier filter given in Eq.~(\ref{eq:PaganinBeltranMethodForNeutrons}), implies that either (i) the scattering length $b$ for the material in the single-material sample, and the defocus $\Delta$, should both be positive; or (ii) $b$ and $\Delta$ should both be negative.
+In the context of neutron imaging systems, for which residual optical aberrations may be present, we note that \citeauthor{Liu2011a} have developed a form of the Paganin algorithm which takes both defocus and spherical aberration into account \cite{Liu2011a,Liu2011b}.